 In order to learn how to make the right calculations in detail and decide what to prioritize, check out our dedicated article on Cost of Delay (CoD).

 Upstream Kanban for Backlog Refinement

-Once an idea becomes important enough for realization, we need to gather more knowledge about it and decide whether to implement it.
-That’s why in Kanban, we have an Upstream (Discovery) as well as Downstream (Delivery) process.
+Once an idea becomes important enough for realization, you should gather more knowledge about it and decide whether to implement it.
+That’s why in Kanban, there is an Upstream (Discovery) as well as Downstream (Delivery) process.
 In reality, the Backlog is the leftmost part of the Discovery process.

-If the latter is the case, then we pull it to Delivery Kanban where the actual work happens.
-The benefit of the Discovery process is that it reduces the likelihood of abandoning work (and generating waste as a result of it) once we have already made a commitment to deliver it to our end-customers.
+If the latter is the case, then you should pull it to Delivery Kanban where the actual work happens.
+The benefit of the Discovery process is that it reduces the likelihood of abandoning work (and generating waste as a result of it) once there is already a commitment to deliver it to the end-customers.